 History and Architecture

 The Brooks Estate was first settled in about 1660, and was transformed into a Victorian summer retreat by Peter Chardon and Shepherd Brooks.
-It is graced by two fine Victorian buildings: the Shepherd Brooks Manor and Carriage House (1880), both under restoration.
+It is graced by two fine Victorian buildings: the Shepherd Brooks Manor and Carriage House (1880), both slated for adaptive re-use as community assets.
 More information.

 Open Space, Landscape, Habitat

 The Brooks Estate offers acres of open space, walking trails, Brooks Pond and a unique historic landscape.
 It is also critical habitat for birds and small mammals.
 Visitors are welcome to walk the paths and enjoy the quiet and beautiful outdoors.
 More information.

 Preserving the Past / Restoring for the Future

 Owned since 1942 by the City of Medford, the Brooks Estate was permanently protected in late 1998.
 Restoration of the landscape and historic buildings has been underway since then.
 For more on the restoration: Restoration update.
 Please support us: How you can help.